gcr-solutions/recommender-system-dev-workshop/docs/develop-experience/4_develop_online/README.en.md

     git push
     ```

-- Go to [codebuild project](https://console.aws.amazon.com/codesuite/codebuild/projects) to check **gcr-rs-dev-workshop-recall-build**, it should be triggered.
+- Go to [codebuild project](https://console.aws.amazon.com/codesuite/codebuild/projects) and search **gcr-rs-dev-workshop-recall-build**.
+Build the project again.
 - After **gcr-rs-dev-workshop-recall-build** succeeded, ArgoCD will deploy filter services in 3 minutes, please go to ArgoCD to check it.
 - Verify it.
 After clicking at three pieces of news, recall process will be triggered, you can go to argo cd server to check recall service log, you should see **portrait_** text in **recall result**